dfeddema/MLPerfTrainingv3.1/openshift/README.md

 *  Nvidia GPU Operator
 *  Local Storage Operator

-# Create PV and PVC for your training data
+# Create PVs and PVCs for your training data

 # Copy the Training data to the correct directories for each of the models: